margaretmf/margaretmf.github.io/resume.md

 * Composing 2 songs on the piano - one, "A New Day", inspired by "What A Wonderful World" and other African American musicians, the other, "Being Like the Lone Birds" and the beauty of "flying solo"

 Children's Book Analyst
-* Read 14 children's books, analyze the 14 books, and create outlines to guide how to critically think about them to explore a teaching career
+* [Read 14 children's books, analyze the 14 books, and create outlines to guide how to critically think about them to explore a teaching career.](https://margaretmf.github.io/teaching) Developed an interest in how filmmakers turn children's books into films.

 Photographer
 * Working on two series - "Light in the Darkness" and "American Flags"